Chah Ghiyas

-Chah Ghiyas (چاه غياث) is a village in Dokuheh Rural District of Seh Qaleh District, Sarayan County, South Khorasan province, Iran.
+Chah Ghiyas (چاه غياث) (Note: Also romanized as Chāh Ghīās̄) is a village in Dokuheh Rural District of Seh Qaleh District in Sarayan County, South Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 418 in 78 households.
 The following census in 2011 counted 288 people in 70 households.
-The 2016 census measured the population of the village as 321 people in 75 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 321 people in 75 households, the most populous in its rural district.